 This provides Minecraft players with a great deal of creative freedom and has led to the development of a range of Nether gateway designs.

-Minecraft Nether Portal Rules
+Rules for Minecraft Nether Portal Designs

 - The doorway must have a rectangular shape.
 If you wish to create a different form (such as a circle), you must utilize numerous rectangular portals.